mcosovic/JuliaGrid.jl/docs/src/examples/acStateEstimation.md

 ---

 ## Modifying Measurement Set
-Now, we modify the measurement set by including current magnitude measurements:
+We now modify the measurement set by including current magnitude measurements:
 ```@example acStateEstimation
 updateAmmeter!(analysis; label = "Meter 4", status = 1)
 updateAmmeter!(analysis; label = "Meter 5", status = 1)
 nothing # hide
 ```

-We then solve the AC state estimation again:
+We then solve the AC state estimation problem again:
 ```@example acStateEstimation
 stateEstimation!(analysis; power = true)
 nothing # hide
 ```

-Bus-related data can now be examined:
+We can now inspect the bus data:
 ```@example acStateEstimation
 printBusData(analysis; show)
 nothing # hide
 ```

-The bus voltage estimates appear suspicious, indicating the presence of bad data among the newly added ammeter measurements.
-To address this, we perform bad data analysis:
+The bus voltage estimates appear suspicious, indicating bad data among the newly added ammeter measurements.
+To identify it, we perform bad data analysis:
 ```@example acStateEstimation
 outlier = residualTest!(analysis; threshold = 4.0)
 nothing # hide
 ```

-An outlier with a significantly high normalized residual is detected, specifically related to the current magnitude measurements in `Meter 4`:
+The analysis detects an outlier with a high normalized residual, associated with the current magnitude measurement in `Meter 4`:
 ```@repl acStateEstimation
 outlier.detect
 outlier.maxNormalizedResidual
 ```

 The bad data analysis function automatically removes the detected outlier.
-Before repeating the AC state estimation, using a warm start is not advisable, as the previous state was obtained in the presence of bad data.
-Instead, it is useful to reset the initial point, for example, by using the values defined within the power system data:
+Before repeating AC state estimation, a warm start is not advisable because the previous state was computed with bad data.
+Instead, we reset the initial point, for example, using the values defined in the power system data:
 ```@example acStateEstimation
 setInitialPoint!(analysis)
 stateEstimation!(analysis; power = true)
 nothing # hide
 ```

-Observing the bus-related data, we can confirm that the results now align with expectations, as the measurement set is free from bad data:
+The bus data confirm that the results now align with expectations because the measurement set is free from bad data:
 ```@example acStateEstimation
 printBusData(analysis; show)
 nothing # hide